mvernacc/nanosat-launcher-analysis/README.md

 --------------------
 See dv.py.

 A delta-v of approximately 9 km/s is required to reach Low Earth Orbit.
-Using current propulsion technology, a 4-stage launcher capable of providing 9.5 km/s dv to a 10 kg payload will have a mass of the pad of about 3300 kg.
+Using current propulsion technology, a 4-stage launcher capable of providing 9.5 km/s dv to a 10 kg payload will have a mass on the pad of about 3300 kg.

 Launcher Cost